 Over the years, activities and events have ranged from retreats, book studies, hikes, helping one another with household projects and renovation, “Covenant Groups” (small groups who covenanted to meet weekly for spiritual exploration), Bible Study, and worship.
 We seek to support one another's spiritual journeys, to grow in our understanding of God, to explore a variety of imagery for God and to honor one another's perspectives.
 We also have a lot of fun! and provide each other with support and encouragement through the ups and downs of life.

 This year Trinity's Youth Group will meet with the fellowships groups from Scotia Reformed and First Reformed in Schenectady (in the Stockade).
 Each of us have a similar number of youth and think that combining our youth we can do more exciting things.
-The first meeting will be Sunday, September 8 from 5:00-7:00 at the Scotia Reformed church.
 Each meeting will start with a dinner prepared by the kids.
 The combined youth group's will meet about twice/month.
 See Pastor Tim if you have questions.
+(Covid19 has temporarily required the group to meet via Zoom.)

 Each year at Super Bowl Sunday the Trinity Youth Group has the "Souperbowl".
-For 2019 they raised $257 cash, to be used to stock the Schenectady Food Pantry.
 Here's a past video commercial: Soup Wars

 Resources to assist you on your faith journey: